Nowodzek/essays/Torres/README.md

 All of Torres' work is titled *"untitled"* with more details in the parenthesis.
 This image is another example of one of his multiples that he did.
 On display now at the Milwaukee Art Museum is [*"Untitled" (Veterans Day Sale)*](https://collection.mam.org/details.php?id=1691).
 This piece is a stack of papers is titled Veterans day sale with the words printed on each paper.
+A full archive of his work and exhibits can be found at the [Felix Gonzalez Torres Foundation](https://www.felixgonzalez-torresfoundation.org/)

 .ve-video https://www.youtube.com/watch?v=37bSb-aQ4BM